sujay1599/InstagramTheftyScraperPosterHuman/Historic/Version 2.2 - 7282024/README.md

    ```bash
    python config_setup.py
    ```
    Follow the prompts to enter your configuration details.
-This will generate a `config.yaml` file with the necessary settings, including encrypted Instagram credentials and optional proxy settings.
+This will generate a `config.yaml` file with the necessary settings, including encrypted Instagram credentials.

 ### Configuration